sampsyo/cs6120/content/blog/2020-11-11-self/index.md

 This compiler optimization builds upon Message Splitting.
 The motivation here seems to be mostly based on Self's operator overloading.
 The idea is that a message like `less-than` will often be passed to integers, floats, and strings because the language provides this behavior, but in rare cases, this message could be passed to arbitrary objects.
 Then, any time the compiler sees a `less-than` message passed to an object `o`, it inserts branches that check if `o` is an integer, a float, a string, or something else.
 Then it Message Splits the single message-pass to the ends of these four branches.
 This allows Message Inlining in the common case and actual message passing in the worst case.

 ## Supporting the Programming Environment

+Toward the end of the paper, the authors discuss incremental recompilation and source-level debugging.
+The term "Programming Environment" here refers to Self being slightly more than just a language.
+[Self: The Movie][movie] demonstrates the graphical programming environment used to develop Self code.

 ### Support for Incremental Recompilation